AaronMillOro/RPirrigo/README.md

 * (optional) Pi camera module 5M
 * (optional) Wood box to attach the elements, in this case a used a Porto wine box

+Below the distribution of the GPIOs of the RPi model 3b+.
+For this project, I connected the following pins:
+* #2 (5 V) to power the relay
+* #4 to the ground of the relay
+* #16 and #32 to trigger the signals for the pumps

 <figure>
   <img
   src="https://github.com/AaronMillOro/RPirrigo/blob/main/img/rpi_gpio.png"